spurdosparde/ded/README.md

 # ded
 Digital Encrypted Diary

-A feather light text mode diary program for linux, that encrypts every entry (AES-256, openssl implementation) before storing it in a sqlite database.
+A feather light text mode diary program in C for linux, that encrypts every entry (AES-256) before storing it in a sqlite database.
 It uses vim as the editor and ncurses.

 You'll be prompted to enter a key at the start, it will be used during the session to encrypt/decrypt the entries.